jackie-do/notes/rails/calculate_passenger_processes_number.md

 Swap:             0           0           0

 ```
-> Currently we are have more ~1000 Mb of Ram to use
+> Currently we are have ~1100 Mb of available Ram to use